daqians/Hand-on-machine-learning/README.md

 # Hand-on-machine-learning
-About how to do data cleaning and using Tensorflow
+This is an experience of reading Hand-on-machine-learning book.
+This is about how to do data pre-processing, how to use some gerenal machine learning algorithms and using Tensorflow to build the different models.